fahs16/cehcklist-parameter-juniper-fabric/README.md

     ```
     +----------------------------------------------------------------------------------------------------+
                             TOOLS INSTALLATION AUTOMATION PARAMATER COMPLETED
-                                    ENJOY AND KEEP RUNNING IT!
+                                    ENJOY AND RUN THE SCRIPT!
     +----------------------------------------------------------------------------------------------------+
     ```
 _End of document_